 - The context of the emotion is as important as the behaviour that stems from it

-- Teach strategies when the child is at their baseline stress level.
+- Teach coping strategies when the child is at their baseline stress level.

-- Model the behaviours you want to see.
+- Model the positive behaviours you want to encourage.

-- Simple Strategies are best but be ready to be creative.
+- Simple Strategies are best, however be ready to get creative.

-- Ensure all adults honour their side of any agreed responses.
+- Ensure all adults honor their side of all agreed responses.

 - Create a safe space to develop these skills – A Zero Tolerance Classroom is not going to work.

-- Give it time (At least a fortnight of consistent application)
+- Give emotional regulation time to work (At least a fortnight of consistent application)

 - You need to be the child’s emotional brakes when teaching these skills.